ammarhakim/gkyl-doc/source/dev/suggested-templates.rst

   Impacted files: _List the components, files, or modules impacted by the fix._

+  Automated testing: _Please explain how the feature was tested.
+If no automated tests are included (e.g. unit, regression), explain why._

   ## Community Standards

   - [ ] Documentation has been updated.
   - [ ] My code follows the project's coding guidelines.
+  - [ ] Changes to `/zero` should have a unit test.

   ## Testing: _(x (yes), blank (no))_

   - [ ] I added a regression test to test this feature.
   - [ ] I added this feature to an existing regression test.
-  - [ ] I added a unit test to test this feature.
+  - [ ] I added a unit test for this feature.
-  - [ ] I modified/added a function or file to `/zero`, which should have an associated unit test.
-  - [ ] I modified/added a function or file to `/app` and tested it to ensure the outputs were correct.
   - [ ] Ran `make check` and unit tests all pass.
   - [ ] I ran the code through Valgrind, and it is clean.
   - [ ] I ran a few regression tests to ensure no apparent errors.